iv461/icey/icey/doc/publish_subscribe.md

 ```

 Key differences are:
-  - The lifetime of the subscriber is bound to the lifetime of the node: You do not have to store the subscriber in the node class, i.e. do bookkeeping, ICEY does this for you
+  - The lifetime of the subscription is bound to the lifetime of the node: You do not have to store the subscriber in the node class, i.e. do bookkeeping, ICEY does this for you
   - `create_subscriber` returns a stream, but you can access the ROS-subscriber using `steam.subscriber`
   - If no quality of service is given, a uses the so called *system default*
   - The callback is optional: If you need to synchronize for example the subscriber, you do not need to provide a callback